langchain-ai/langchain/docs/index.rst

 -----------

 | These modules are the core abstractions which we view as the building blocks of any LLM-powered application.
 For each module LangChain provides standard, extendable interfaces.
-LanghChain also provides external integrations and even end-to-end implementations for off-the-shelf use.
+LangChain also provides external integrations and even end-to-end implementations for off-the-shelf use.

 | The docs for each module contain quickstart examples, how-to guides, reference docs, and conceptual guides.